 Facilities and features

-- cafe - information point, toilets, baby changing facilities and disabled access (contact 020 7064 8115)
+- cafè - information point, toilets, baby changing facilities and disabled access, telephone 020 7064 8115

-- children's play room - ages 0-5 (0-8 during school holidays) and their parents and carers (contact 020 7231 3755)
+- children's playroom (ages 0 to 5, ages 0 to 8 during school holidays) and their parents or carers, telephone 020 7231 3755

-- wheelchair access - available throughout the park and at the cafe
+- wheelchair access - available throughout the park and at the cafè

-- trail map for Southwark Park (pdf, 746kb)
+- trail map for Southwark Park (PDF, 746kb)

-- bowling green - open from April to September (call 07745 267667 to book)
+- bowling green - open from April to September.
+To book telephone 07745 267 667

 History of the park

-Southwark Park first opened its gates to the public in 1869, and was one of the earliest parks to be opened by the Metropolitan Board of Works.
+Southwark Park first opened its gates to the public in 1869 and was one of the earliest parks to be opened by the Metropolitan Board of Works.
 The design of the park is attributed to Alexander McKenzie and covers an area of 25 hectares.

 The park boasts London's first public memorial to honour a working class man - a drinking fountain to commemorate Mr Jabez West, a member of a local Temperance Society.

 In 2001, the park underwent a major refurbishment with £2.5m from the Heritage Lottery Funds.
-A replica of the 1833 bandstand from the Great Exhibition was replaced.

 Help us improve Southwark Park